HarvardURC/Robomodules/README.md

 This function will send the `msg` to the server, classyfing it as of type `msg_type`.
 - msg - `msg` has to be serialized into a string.
 If dealing with a protocol buffer class, then you should call `buffer.SeriaToString()` before passing it in as the msg.
 - msg_type - a value from the `MsgType` enum class.

+#### connect(self)

+Calling this function will connect the module to the server.
+If your code has multiple modules running on the same event loop, then you should connect all but one of them and call the `run()` method on the last one.

 #### run(self)